Results.

 |

-Dismissal for drunkenness on duty and misuse of company property upheld; no breach of natural justice found.
+Dismissal for repeated drunkenness on duty was lawful; no breach of natural justice, appeal dismissed.

 |